 Several of the major tech companies have an email service in some shape and form.
 It’s either a client on the web, a client on the desktop designed to work hand-in-hand with the web service, or both.
-Many of us have chosen to use web services because the web browser is the most popular software used on Windows 11/10.
+Many of us have chosen to use web services because the web browser is the most widely used software on Windows 11/10.

 Webmail vs Email client